rekinyz/LeetCode/README.md

 Problem solving with Algorithms
 =========================

-There are some typical approaches/techniques such as Divide-and-conquer, Dynamic Programming, Greedy, Backtracking, Branch-and-Bound... etc. that could be helpful for designing the algorithms.
+There are some typical approaches/techniques such as Divide-and-conquer, Dynamic Programming, Greedy, Backtracking, Branch-and-Bound... that could be helpful for designing the algorithms.
 Some of the approaches are described in the book "Algorithm Design and Applications" of Michael T. Goodrich & Roberto Tamassia.
 I think getting some basic information of these approaches - before or after you starting with the problems - might not be very bad idea.

 Presently I am not finished yet with all the problems on the LeetCode.
 I've tried to solve them with possible good time and space complexity (no warranty, I am still working on it).
 Though you could use my test cases to check more or less the correctness of your own solution before you commit them to the LeetCode.
 The unit tests are not perfect either, so welcome improve them.